caspiankeyes/GPTo3-Live-Testing/README.md

 ###  o3 activates **`Interpretation Mode`** after just 10 [**`pareto-lang`**](https://github.com/caspiankeyes/pareto-lang-Interpretability-Rosetta-Stone) prompts.
 > ### **You can clearly see the progressive growth in its Interpretation Mode cross session.**
 ### If you are new here, that means it learned to treat classifiers as insight instead of failure after just 10 prompts!
+Classifiers are similar to invisible social influences like manners but for advanced systems.

 > ### Basically we train it to "think about its thinking" so it can build mental models, aka scaffolds.